joekimmel/bananabread/_posts/2020-09-25-banana-cauliflower-bread.markdown

 - 4/10 : edible and decent tasting but would do differently next time.
 - "It tastes like stuffing"   -- a more charitable reviewer
 - "Sounds good, like 1970s vegetarian food.
-I hate to tell you that the precooking of cauliflower you don't want to do is what would save you from swampiness." -- your friend Jess
+I hate to tell you that the precooking of cauliflower you don't want to do is what would save you from swampiness." -- your friend Jess, who is a very good cook and baker
+- "I kept waiting for the banana to appear." -- an equally skilled cook and baker